-Restoration Started: 1952 International Harvester L110 Pickup Truck – Sold!
+Sixteen Months Gone: 1952 International Harvester L110 Pickup Truck – SOLD!

 If you’re in the mood to restore an older International Harvester pickup truck, this 1952 International Harvester L-110 listed on Craigslist in Port Murray, New Jersey might be worth a look.
-The current caretaker is asking $15,000 for his claimed 35K original mile example, which a review of the Hagerty Insurance Online Valuation Tool confirms this private seller has his running L-110 optimistically priced $400 below the current #2 “Excellent” estimate of $15,400.
-In its current form, we think the seller is simply asking too much.
+The current caretaker is asking $15,000 for his claimed 35K original mile example, which a review of the Hagerty Insurance Online Valuation Tool confirms this private seller has his running L-110 currently falls between this guide’s #3 “Good” estimate of $10,800 and its #2 “Excellent” appraisal of $18,200.
+As a second data point, the Collector Car Market Review reveals the asking price falls between this guide’s #2 “Very Good estimate of $14,000 and its #1 “Excellent” appraisal of $24,000.

 The last company to develop an all-new truck following World War II, International Harvester launched its new L-Series for the 1950 model year.
 It was truly an all-new truck, from the wide three-man width “Comfo-Vision” cab with two-piece rear windows to the one-piece left or right side opening hood (just like Buick), and the Silver Diamond engine tucked underneath.
 At the time, it was the only pickup to have an all-insert bearing, a fully pressured oil system, and an overhead valve engine.

-While this appears to be a complete truck with minimal rust, we think the asking price is too optimistic, and given the high end of these trucks command less than $25,000 the restorer will quickly be underwater on the costs.
+While this appears to be a complete truck with minimal rust, given the high end of these trucks command only $27,800 the restorer will quickly be underwater on the costs.
 Good luck with the purchase!

 Here’s the seller’s description: